digitallyinduced/ihp/Guide/your-first-project.markdown

 Now all type errors should be fixed.

 Open http://localhost:8000/Posts and open the Show View of a post by clicking its title.
 Now Click `Add Comment`.
-Take a look at the URL, it will something like:
+Take a look at the URL, it will look something like:

 ```html
 http://localhost:8000/NewComment?postId=7f37115f-c850-4fcb-838f-1971cea0544e